-Assisted reproductive technology is best tried after other less intensive treatments have proved unsuccessful, as it is often costly and demanding.
-This technology is also more successful in women who have instituted lifestyle change effectively first, even if these changes have not improved fertility by themselves.
+Assisted reproductive technology is best tried after other less intensive treatments have proved unsuccessful.
+These procedures are costly and demanding, and less effective in women who are older or of an unhealthy weight.
+The technology is more successful in women who have made lifestyle changes first, even if these changes have not improved fertility by themselves.

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
 The information above is based on current medical knowledge, evidence and practice as at September 2019.